ZAFAR-AHMAD-5359/-BS-Thesis-PCG-CHD-Detection/README.md

 **Institution:** University of Engineering and Technology (UET), Peshawar **Degree:** BS Electrical Engineering
 **Year:** 2022
-**Supervisor:** Dr. Muhammad Salman Khan
+**Supervisor:** Dr. Sayed Waqar Shah **Co-Supervisor:** Dr. Muhammad Salman Khan

 ## 📋 Abstract

 This research presents an innovative approach to automatically detect Congenital Heart Diseases (CHDs) in pediatric patients using Phonocardiogram (PCG) signals and deep learning.
-The project includes a complete end-to-end solution from signal acquisition to diagnosis, featuring a user-friendly GUI for clinical deployment.
+The project includes a complete end-to-end solution from signal acquisition to classification (Normal and Abnormal), featuring a user-friendly GUI for clinical deployment.

 ## 🌟 Key Features